emilbayes/notes-coursera-algs4part1/week-1/union-find/dynamic-connectivity.md

 * Pixels
 * Computers in network
-* Friends in social network
+* People in social network
 * Transistors in chip
 * Elements in mathematical set
 * Variables in AST